 Because you’re getting a higher intensity workout on a curved treadmill, it is great for High-Intensity Interval Training (HIIT).
 You’ll be able to bring up your heart rate faster and ensure that it stays up, helping you burn lots of calories by increasing your need for oxygen and making your body work harder.

 Remember that a curved treadmill isn’t going to come with workouts that you can choose from on the screen.
-You’ll have to be prepared and know what you plan to do just like if you were running outside.
+You’ll have to be prepared and know what you plan to do just as if you were running outside.

 How Much Does a Curved Treadmill Cost?